 If you are working in an older Procore project that is NOT using the ERP version of 'Job to Date Costs', you might notice that the 'Job to Date Costs' column in your project's budget does not match the amounts in your subcontractor payment applications.

 Prior to releasing the subcontractor payment application function, Procore users performed billing with the Draw Requests tool.
 The Draw Requests tool did not provide project teams with the ability to payment application variations by line item.
 When a variation included in a 'draw request' was shown, it was billed as a lump sum amount and as a single line item.
-When Procore released the Invoicing tool's subcontractor payment applications feature, adding variations to an payment application required users to bill variations by line item so they would be tied to a cost code.
+When Procore released the Payment applications tool's subcontractor payment applications feature, adding variations to a payment application required users to bill variations by line item so they would be tied to a cost code.
 Any existing variations included in a 'draw request' continued to be billed as a lump sum amount and as a single line item.

 How do I know if my project was affected?